 Kellye Garrett spent 8 years working in Hollywood, including a stint writing for the CBS drama Cold Case.
 People were always surprised to learn what she did for a living—probably because she seemed way too happy to be brainstorming ways to murder people.
 A former magazine editor, Kellye holds a B.S. in magazine writing from Florida A&M and an MFA in screenwriting from USC’s famed film school.
 Having moved back to her native New Jersey, she spends her mornings commuting to Manhattan for her job at a leading media company—while still happily brainstorming ways to commit murder.
-Her first novel, Hollywood Homicide, will be released by Midnight Ink in 2017.
+Her first novel, Hollywood Homicide, will be released by Midnight Ink in August 2017.
+It was Library Journal’s August Debut of the Month and was described as a “winning first novel and series launch” in a starred review by Publishers Weekly.

 Kellye Garrett spent eight years working in Hollywood, including a stint writing for Cold Case.
 A former magazine editor, she holds a BS in magazine writing from Florida A&M and an MFA in screenwriting from USC’s famed film school.
 She now works for a leading media company and brainstorms ways to commit murder for her novels.